jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Chosen-ciphertext method
 	- Attacker can analyse any chosen cipher texts together with their corresponding plaintexts, with the goal of acquiring the secret key
 - Meet-in-the-middle method
-	- A plaintext attack that reduces the number of brute-force permutsations required to decrypt text that has been encrypted by more than one key, attacker encrypts plaintext using various keys to achieve an intermediate ciphertext
+	- A plaintext attack that reduces the number of brute-force permutations required to decrypt text that has been encrypted by more than one key, attacker encrypts plaintext using various keys to achieve an intermediate ciphertext

 # Access control